asuh/front-end-macos/readme.md

 ## System update and Disk Encryption

 Step One - Update the system!
-**Apple Icon > App Store > Updates**
+**Apple Icon > System Preferences > Software Updates**

 Step Two - Turn on FileValut
 **Apple Icon > System Preferences > Privacy & Security > FileVault**

-Click on the lock to allow you to turn on and enable FileVault.
+Click on the lock (bottom-left of window) to allow you to turn on and enable FileVault.
 On a brand new machine or macOS installation, it should take around an hour or less to get this done depending on the size of your drive.

 Alternatively, you can use a third-party encryption software like [Veracrypt](https://en.wikipedia.org/wiki/VeraCrypt/), which is open-source and well regarded in the security community.